Jefferies Financial Group Analysts Reduce Earnings Estimates for SolarWinds Corp (NYSE:SWI)

-SolarWinds Corp (NYSE:SWI) – Stock analysts at Jefferies Financial Group decreased their Q2 2020 earnings per share (EPS) estimates for SolarWinds in a note issued to investors on Wednesday, March 11th.
-Jefferies Financial Group analyst B. Thill now forecasts that the software maker will post earnings per share of $0.18 for the quarter, down from their previous forecast of $0.19.
-Jefferies Financial Group also issued estimates for SolarWinds’ FY2020 earnings at $0.76 EPS and Q2 2021 earnings at $0.21 EPS.
+SolarWinds Corp (NYSE:SWI) – Equities researchers at Jefferies Financial Group cut their FY2021 earnings per share (EPS) estimates for SolarWinds in a research note issued to investors on Wednesday, March 11th.
+Jefferies Financial Group analyst B. Thill now forecasts that the software maker will earn $0.89 per share for the year, down from their previous forecast of $0.90.

-SWI has been the subject of several other reports.
-Zacks Investment Research raised SolarWinds from a “sell” rating to a “hold” rating in a research report on Tuesday, February 11th.
-Barclays lowered SolarWinds from an “equal weight” rating to an “underweight” rating and set a $17.00 price objective for the company. in a research report on Friday, January 10th.
-Royal Bank of Canada restated a “buy” rating and issued a $22.00 target price on shares of SolarWinds in a research note on Thursday, December 12th.
-Nomura reduced their target price on SolarWinds from $24.00 to $23.00 and set a “buy” rating for the company in a research note on Friday, December 13th.
-Finally, JPMorgan Chase & Co. reduced their target price on SolarWinds from $28.00 to $27.00 and set an “overweight” rating for the company in a research note on Thursday, December 12th.
-Four research analysts have rated the stock with a sell rating, one has assigned a hold rating and five have issued a buy rating to the company’s stock.
-SolarWinds has a consensus rating of “Hold” and a consensus target price of $21.64.
+Other analysts also recently issued reports about the stock.
+ValuEngine upgraded shares of SolarWinds from a “sell” rating to a “hold” rating in a research report on Tuesday.
+Zacks Investment Research upgraded shares of SolarWinds from a “sell” rating to a “hold” rating in a research report on Tuesday, February 11th.
+Royal Bank of Canada restated a “buy” rating and set a $22.00 price target on shares of SolarWinds in a research report on Thursday, December 12th.
+Barclays downgraded shares of SolarWinds from an “equal weight” rating to an “underweight” rating and set a $17.00 price target on the stock. in a research report on Friday, January 10th.
+Finally, JPMorgan Chase & Co. dropped their price target on shares of SolarWinds from $28.00 to $27.00 and set an “overweight” rating on the stock in a research report on Thursday, December 12th.
+Three investment analysts have rated the stock with a sell rating, two have issued a hold rating and five have assigned a buy rating to the company.
+SolarWinds presently has a consensus rating of “Hold” and a consensus target price of $21.64.

 About SolarWinds